berndbausch/Devstack-Kubernetes/k8s-manual-setup.md

 volume claims backed by Cinder volumes.
 The following instructions are based on the [OpenStack Cloud Provider documentation](https://github.com/kubernetes/cloud-provider-openstack/blob/master/docs/using-cinder-csi-plugin.md#using-the-manifests).

+### Copy manifests to the master

-Copy the original [Cinder CSI manifests](https://github.com/kubernetes/cloud-provider-openstack/tree/release-1.19/manifests/cinder-csi-plugin) to a directory **on the master**.
-You can either download file by file or, perhaps better, simply download the entire repo as a ZIP file (about 0.5MB) or by cloning it.
+Copy the original [Cinder CSI manifests](https://github.com/kubernetes/cloud-provider-openstack/tree/release-1.19/manifests/cinder-csi-plugin) to the master.
+You can either download file by file or, perhaps better, simply clone the entire repo or download the repo as a ZIP file (about 0.5MB).

 Don't copy `csi-secret-cinderplugin.yaml` (or remove it), since the cloud config secret exists already.

+The following code, performed on the **master**, downloads the ZIP file and copies the relevant manifests to a new `manifest` directory.
+Don't copy `csi-secret-cinderplugin.yaml`,
+since the cloud config secret exists already.

     $ cd